+WORKFORCE

-WORKFORCE Female (192) 50% Male (193) 50%
+Female (192) 50%

+Male (193) 50%

+LEADERSHIP TEAM

+Female (5) 33%

-LEADERSHIP TEAM Female (S) 67% Male (10)
+Male (10) 67%

-see pages 87-88
+For further information on our Nurturing Talent priorities: see pages 87-88

 Although real estate is a physical asset class, the business of acquiring, developing and managing it requires great people and our long-term success is therefore dependent on the expertise, commitment and motivation of our workforce.
 We have 385 employees working together in small teams and located across nine geographies, with expertise in all aspects of real estate.
-During 2021 we recruited 68 new employees to join our team, enhancing our Property Operations and Finance Operations teams
+During 2021 we recruited 68 new employees to join our team, enhancing our Property Operations and Finance Operations teams.